Thyroid and Sex Drive: How Thyroid Affects Sex Life

 Treatment for thyroid disorders, however, eradicates sexual issues, too, with the administration of medicines depending on the conditions.

 Thyroid and Sex Drive Issues

 A hormonal imbalance that causes thyroid problems results in a lack of erection, according to the Sexual Medicine Society of North America (SMSNA).
 This imbalance is quite common for a man with hypothyroidism says the organization.
 As per researches, both hypothyroidism and hyperthyroidism make it difficult to get an erection.
 A study conducted in 2008 reveals 79 percent of men with thyroid problems had some degree of erectile dysfunction among the selective 71 men tested.

 Delayed ejaculation is an increased risk of hypothyroidism, reports SMSNA.
 On the contrary, Premature Ejaculation (PE) is more likely to happen with those with overactive thyroid issues.
 It can lead to some mood swings both in men and women when happened repeatedly.

 3. Loss of Interest & Painful Sex

-Thyroid disease in women leads to a reduction in libido, and research cautions the side effect with both hypo and hyperthyroidism that lead to lack in sex drive in men.
+Thyroid disease in women leads to a reduction in libido, and research cautions the side effect with both hypo and hyperthyroidism that lead to a lack of sex drive in men.
 American Sexual Health Association speaks about the possibility of lower vaginal lubrication with thyroid disease that makes sex painful, uncomfortable, and unsatisfying.
 Lesser vaginal lubrication can also irritate the penis during intercourse.